mizztgc/infinitas-for-linux/README.md

 ## DISCLAIMER:

 This script is in no way affiliated with, endorsed, nor supported by KONAMI Amusement.
 All games require a KONAMI ID to play, and most games require a subscription to their respective basic course subscriptions in order to access their full versions.
-This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions.
+This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions. *Play at your own risk.*

 Due to Wine's nature, some games may exhibit severe issues not present on Windows.
 This script ***only*** does the bare minimum to get these games working on Linux.

-*Play at your own risk.*
+To clear up any confusion, this version is intended to be ran *locally*, meaning it has some additional features, notably the creation of icons, .desktop launchers, and MimeTypes.
+There is another version I am currently working on made specifically to be installed as a full-on package, which I ***HIGHLY SUGGEST*** you use instead.
+That can be found [here](https://github.com/mizztgc/konaste-linux/tree/distro).

 ## WHAT DOES THIS SCRIPT DO?